On convergence and optimality of maximum-likelihood APA: Introduction

 \subsection{Organization of this paper}

 In Section \ref{sec:apa}, we analyze the convergence behavior of regularized APA.
-Inspired by the analysis, in Section \ref{sec:ML-alg}, we propose the genie-aided OBML method, which an online MLE-based method for estimating the coefficients.
-GA-OBML is a block update algorithm that updates its estimate every $P$ samples.
-In Section \ref{sec:iml}, we derive an alternative MLE-based method that incrementally updates its estimate at every time step.
-We will show that although IML is harder to analyze compared to OBML, it is closely related and empirically performs better in some scenarios of interest.
-Section \ref{sec:simulations} presents our simulation results that show the effectiveness of OBML and IML methods in AEC.
+Inspired by the analysis, in Section \ref{sec:ML-alg}, we propose the ML-APA method, which is an online MLE-based method for estimating the coefficients.
+ML-APA is a block update algorithm that updates its estimate every $P$ samples.
+In Section \ref{sec:iml}, we derive an alternative MLE-based method, incremental maximum likelihood APA (IML-APA) that incrementally updates its estimate at every time step.
+We will show that although IML-APA is harder to analyze than ML-APA, it is closely related and empirically performs better in some scenarios of interest.
+Section \ref{sec:simulations} presents our simulation results that show the effectiveness of ML-APA and IML-APA methods in AEC.
 The proof of our main theoretical result is presented in Section \ref{sec:proof}.
 Section \ref{sec:conclude} concludes the paper.